 When the inventory is entered into Amazon's database, the listing becomes active, and you can then begin advertising those products.
 Many people opt for Pay Per Click (PPC) campaigns, or they choose external ads based on what they are selling.

-When the order for an item is placed, it is processed and prepared and then shipped out to the customer.
+When the order for an item is placed, it is processed and prepared by Amazon, and then shipped out to the customer.
 You and the customer will receive the tracking information from Amazon for each and every order.

 Benefits of FBA